-A 4-Day Remote Seminar Taught by Corey Abramson, Ph.D.
+A 3-Day Livestream Seminar Taught by Corey Abramson, Ph.D.

 The workshop consists of both instruction and hands-on exercises in ATLAS.ti.
 By the end of the course, you will have all the conceptual and practical tools necessary to use ATLAS.ti in your current or future projects involving qualitative data.

-Starting August 17, we are offering this seminar as a 4-day synchronous*, remote workshop.
-Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
+Starting March 3, we are offering this seminar as a 3-day synchronous*, livestream workshop.
+Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content

 - How to perform the fundamentals of computer aided qualitative data analysis in ATLAS.ti

 - The specific strategies necessary for dealing with different types of data including ethnographic field notes, in-depth interviews, texts, audio, video, and documents